Bradford_Carol_940x670Dean, The Ohio State University College of Medicine

 Vice President for Health Sciences, The Ohio State University Wexner Medical Center

-Dr. Bradford earned her master’s degree in microbiology/immunology and her medical degree (cum laude) at the University of Michigan.
-She completed a general surgery internship at Saint Joseph Mercy Hospital and a research fellowship and otolaryngology – head and neck surgery residency at the University of Michigan before joining the faculty there in 1992.
-She become department chair in 2009 and executive vice dean for academic affairs in 2016.
-From 2012 – 18, she held the Charles J. Krause, MD, Collegiate Professorship in Otolaryngology.
+Dr. Bradford earned her master’s degree in microbiology/immunology and her medical degree (cum laude) from the University of Michigan.
+She completed a general surgery internship at Saint Joseph Mercy Hospital and a research fellowship and otolaryngology – head and neck surgery residency at the University of Michigan before joining the Department of Otolaryngology – Head and Neck Surgery faculty in 1992.
+She served as department chair from 2009-16 and executive vice dean for academic affairs from 2016-20.
+From 2012-18, she held the Charles J. Krause, MD, Collegiate Professorship in Otolaryngology.

 Subscribe.
 Get just the right amount of health and wellness in your inbox.